ESPresense/ESPresense.github.io/companion/configuration.md

 - Fine-tune node positions while watching the effects live
 - No need to restart the companion after changes

-## Help write this documentation!
-Click the edit this page below.
+### Help write this documentation!
+Click 'Edit this page on GitHub' below.